secretstartups/handbook/people-group/learning-and-development/career-development/index.html.md

 ### Skill of the Month

 In August 2021 we are holding a Career Development Skill of the Month.
 All items are linked in the [FY22 Skill of the Month](https://gitlab.edcast.com/channel/skill-of-the-month-fy22) GitLab Learn Channel.
-More will be added to this section as we go through the weeks of the month.
+All of the Async AMA Issues can be found in the [Career Development Interviews 2021 Epic](https://gitlab.com/groups/gitlab-com/people-group/learning-development/-/epics/68)More will be added to this section as we go through the weeks of the month.

 #### Week 1